AnandSuchak/anand-expense-manager/README.md

-To start this project basic need is microsoft visual studio code 2022 in their while you start , clone this project by selecting clone a repository which offen is 1st option when user open studio , moving ahead install reqiured package by clicking on tools ->NuGet Package Manager -> Package Manager Console then enter command line as " NuGet\Install-Package Microsoft.EntityFrameworkCore.SqlServer " for sql server and then " NuGet\Install-Package Microsoft.EntityFrameworkCore.Tools  " for tools
+To start this project basic need is microsoft visual studio code 2022 <br>

+in their while you start , clone this project by selecting clone a repository which offen is 1st option when user open studio , <br>
+moving ahead install reqiured package by clicking on tools ->NuGet Package Manager -> Package Manager Console then enter command line as " NuGet\Install-Package Microsoft.EntityFrameworkCore.SqlServer " for sql server and then " NuGet\Install-Package Microsoft.EntityFrameworkCore.Tools  " for tools